Charleston County considers adding 5% fee on rental cars to lure new air service, pay for road

 The amount of money that will be generated each year is unclear.

 "Who knows what a post-COVID world will look like," said Elliott Summey, CEO of Charleston County Aviation Authority and, for the next two months, chairman of County Council.
-He said he will recuse himself from voting on the issue.
+He said he will recuse himself from voting on the proposed surcharge.

-Based on gross receipts from 2019, the new fee would generate over $4 million annually, county spokeswoman Kelsey Barlow said.
+Based on gross receipts from 2019, a 5 percent fee would generate more than $4 million annually, county spokeswoman Kelsey Barlow said.

 "That number does not take into account the potential pandemic impact on the rental car business, so the amount could change," she said.

-The thinking behind the new fee is that it can be used for a variety of things such as helping to pay for economic development improvements associated with luring new or existing air carriers as well as road maintenance and other airport projects.
+The thinking behind the new fee is that it can offset a variety of expenses, such as helping to pay for economic development improvements associated with luring new or existing air carriers as well as road maintenance and other airport projects.

 "This will help the rental car companies, too, because the more airlines and passengers we have, the more people that will rent cars," Summey said.

-Rental car companies operating at the airport, which now pay 10 percent of their gross revenue to the Aviation Authority as well as other fees for office space and car parking, will most likely pass along the extra charge to their customers.
+Rental car companies at the airport, which now pay 10 percent of their gross revenue to the Aviation Authority as well as other fees for office space and car parking, will most likely have to pass along the extra charge to their customers.

-Rental car agencies contacted Tuesday at the airport declined to comment and referred questions to their corporate offices.
-They did not immediately respond.
+Rental car agencies contacted Tuesday at the airport declined to comment and referred questions to their corporate offices, which did not immediately respond.

 Summey said the the county considered adopting the fee more than a decade ago to lure an airline that didn't materialize and then abandoned the effort.

-Since talk of new charge resurfaced in recent years, Summey said he has tried to steer clear of lobbying for the new fee after he was named CEO in January and took office in July.
+Since talk of new charge resurfaced in recent years, Summey said he has tried to steer clear of lobbying for the new fee after he was named airport CEO in January.
+He started in July.

-He referred questions about the proposed new fee to Brantley Moody, vice chairman of County Council.
+He referred questions about the fee to Brantley Moody, vice chairman of Charleston County Council.

 "The Aviation Authority will use some of that money to have that road built sooner rather than later," he said.
 "And some of the money will be used to help lure low-cost carriers."